 There are certain business niches that will always be of interest to investors.
 When looking to sell your website, you should evaluate your niche, its lasting power and how you stand out among the competition.
-This will not only prepare you for sale, but could act as powerful selling points that may even increase the valuation of your website business.
+This will not only prepare you for sale, but could act as powerful selling points that may increase the valuation of your online business.

 Evergreen Niches and Why Buyers Love Them